paycollected/paycollected/README.md

 Some additional features (beyond access to Stripe Issuing) that we would love to see but were not able to incorporate in this release due to time constraints are:
 - Implementation of a JWT token blacklisting system using an in-memory datastore so that user sessions are a hybrid of both stateful and stateless.
 - Better mobile responsiveness
+- Automatic extension of JWT expiration to 3 days if there is continuous activity in the allotted 30 minutes
 - Loading state and error UI feedback
 - Handling of payment failure frontend (at checkout) and backend (webhook)
 - (Plan owners) Editability of plan's name and plan's total cost